openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Returns a new ofVec4f that is the result of scaling this vector up or down so that it has the requested length.

-***return:***
+Parameters:
+length The desired length of the new ofVec4f object.
-	The result of scaling the this vector up or down.
+Returns: The result of scaling the this vector up or down.